A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Abstract

-In this paper, we develop novel perturbation bounds for the high-order orthogonal iteration (HOOI) \cite{de2000best}.
-Under mild regularity conditions, we establish blockwise tensor perturbation bounds for HOOI with guarantees for both tensor reconstruction in Hilbert-Schmidt norm $\|\widehat{\bcT} - \bcT \|_{\tHS}$ and mode-$k$ singular subspace estimation in Schatten-$q$ norm $\| \sin \Theta (\widehat{\U}_k, \U_k) \|_q$ for any $q \geq 1$.
-We show the upper bounds of mode-$k$ singular subspace estimation are unilateral and converge linearly to a quantity characterized by blockwise errors of the perturbation and signal strength.
-For the tensor reconstruction error bound, we express the bound through a simple quantity $\xi$, which depends only on perturbation and the multilinear rank of the underlying signal.
-Rate matching deterministic lower bound for tensor reconstruction, which demonstrates the optimality of HOOI, is also provided.
-Furthermore, we prove that one-step HOOI (i.e., HOOI with only a single iteration) is also optimal in terms of tensor reconstruction and can be used to lower the computational cost.
-The perturbation results are also extended to the case that only partial modes of $\bcT$ have low-rank structure.
-We support our theoretical results by extensive numerical studies.
-Finally, we apply the novel perturbation bounds of HOOI on two applications, tensor denoising and tensor co-clustering, from machine learning and statistics, which demonstrates the superiority of the new perturbation results.
+where $\bcT$ is the order-d signal tensor with low multilinear rank and $\bcZ$ is the noise tensor.
+We provide blockwise tensor perturbation bounds for HOOI with guarantees for both tensor reconstruction in Hilbert-Schmidt norm $\left\|\widehat{\bcT} - \bcT \right\|_{\tHS}$ and k-mode singular subspace estimation in Schatten-q norm $\left\| \sin \Theta (\widehat{\U}_k, \U_k) \right\|_q$ for any $q \geq 1$.
+We show the upper bounds of k-mode singular subspaces estimation are unilateral and converge linearly to a quantity characterized by blockwise errors of $\bcZ$ and signal strength.
+For the tensor reconstruction error bound, we express the bound through a simple quantity $\xi$, which depends only on $\bcZ$ and the underlying multilinear rank of $\bcT$.
+Rate matching deterministic lower bounds for tensor reconstruction, which demonstrates the optimality of HOOI, is also provided.
+Furthermore, we prove that one-step HOOI (i.e. HOOI with only a single iteration) is also optimal in terms of tensor reconstruction and can be used to lower the computational cost.
+Finally, we support our theoretical results by extensive numerical studies and apply the novel perturbation bounds of HOOI on two applications, tensor denoising and tensor co-clustering, from machine learning and statistics which demonstrates the superiority of the new perturbation results.